nottrobin/robinwinslow.uk/_posts/converting-between-git-and-bzr.md

 <small>(From [the Bazaar wiki](http://wiki.bazaar.canonical.com/Scenarios/ConvertFromGit))</small>

-Working in Git but duplicating to Bazaar
+Keeping a project in both Git and Bazaar
 ===

-Something we've been doing a fair bit is doing our actual work in Git, but regularly copying the revision history to Bazaar.
-Here's how:
+You may wish to keep a project in both Git and Bazaar.

 Create ignore files for both systems
 ---